 Building on knowledge and skills acquired in previous theory and clinical courses, nurses continue to develop understanding and apply reflective practice to their role as emergency nurses.
 Broad perspectives of communities, environment, and health care resources are incorporated into nurses’ understanding of health assessment and emergency nursing care.
 With a focus on a diversity of complex health care challenges and issues arising in emergency practice, nurses use systematic frameworks and reflective problem solving to gain knowledge, make and evaluate clinical judgements, and examine and challenge practice.
 Developing confidence in the provision of competent emergency nursing care for complex patients is central to this course.
 Communication skills and relationship building strategies are emphasized as nurses assume an active role in creating partnerships with patients and families and participating in multi-member/interdisciplinary teams.
 This clinical experience will integrate knowledge and skills gained from workshops/laboratories such as cardiac arrest management and trauma care with clinical practice.
 Specifically, this course focuses student learning on caring for patients experiencing unstable, complex health challenges.
 This course may be done on a part-time or full-time basis.

-This section is only available for registration starting Wed, Feb 21 at 9:00 am (PST)
+This section is only available for registration starting Wed, Oct 28 at 9:00 am (PDT)

+As licensed health care practitioners, all learners will practice in accordance with professional standards of practice throughout the course.
 In this course, learners will have opportunities to use the processes of critical thinking, systematic inquiry, communication, collaboration, leadership and professionalism.
 Upon successful completion of this course, students should be able to:

-Effective as of Spring/Summer 2017
+Effective as of Fall 2019

 NSER 7500 is offered as a part of the following programs:

+Interested in being notified about future offerings of NSER 7500 - Emergency Nursing Clinical 2?
 If so, fill out the information below and we'll notify you by email when courses for each new term are displayed here.